MicrosoftDocs/dynamics365smb-docs/business-central/shopify/synchronize-items.md

 6. Select the stock calculation method to use for the selected Shopify locations.
 7. Enable **Default Product Location** if you want location to be used for creation of inventory records and to participate in the inventory synchronization.

-You can initialize inventory synchronization in the two ways described below.
+You can initialize inventory synchronization in the ways described in the following sections in this article.

 ### Sync inventory from the Shopify shop page